PULPIT TODAY SERMONS

 To successfully minister, He tells Philip to leave Samaria, Peter and John to enter Samaria, and the other Apostles to remain in Jerusalem.

 Champions have discovered that God has a strategy for every event and that’s why they are successful: they implement that strategy!

 But don’t misunderstand this.
 The discovery of a miracle-formula doesn’t create a Champion for God!
 Yes, implementing God’s strategy is vitally important but as Elisha’s protege (Gehazi) discovered, following a prescription of touching the staff to the dead boy’s head had no resurrection power!
 So-called “formulas” are always mixed with something more than the formula itself.
 And that’s what our next point reveals:

-(Transition) The strategy for championing God’s causes relates to maintaining a living relationship with the Holy Spirit!
+(Transition) The strategy for claiming victories for God relates to the champion maintaining a living relationship with the Holy Spirit!
 Champions are closely connected to the Holy Spirit because they understand He will speak, lead, and guide them to victory (John 16:13).

 C. Champions maintain a living relationship with the Holy Spirit.